ozanMSFT/pytorch-wiki/Lint-as-you-type.md

 ## Setting up flake8

 At the high level, we need to install flake8 with all of the plugins as expected by CI, and then configure your editor to use it.
-The correct instructions for how to replicate CI flake8 canonically live in https://github.com/pytorch/pytorch/blob/master/.travis.yml; as of July 21, 2019, you can install a correctly configured flake8 in your environment with:
+The correct instructions for how to replicate CI flake8 canonically live in https://github.com/pytorch/pytorch/blob/master/azure-pipelines.yml; as of Aug 13, 2019, you can install a correctly configured flake8 in your environment with:

 ```
-pip install flake8 flake8-mypy flake8-bugbear flake8-comprehensions flake8-pyi mccabe pycodestyle pyflakes
+pip install flake8 flake8-mypy flake8-bugbear flake8-comprehensions flake8-executable flake8-pyi mccabe pycodestyle pyflakes
 ```

 These plugins require Python 3.
 If you use pip3 to install, invoke flake8 with flake8-3.